 The director was one of the youth group leaders at La Mirada’s Grace Evangelical Free Church, where Van Hook also attended at the time when she was in eighth grade, she said.
 Lord knew of Van Hook’s performances in different theater companies and was looking for teenage actresses for his project.
 Her parents reviewed the script first and were supportive the whole time, she said.

-“I was really excited when Justin asked me and honored that he had thought of me for his project.”
-Van Hook said.
+“I was really excited when Justin asked me and honored that he had thought of me for his project,” she said.
 “There weren’t a lot of other young teenage girls he knew could act, so there wasn’t much competition, but I was still really grateful for the opportunity.”

-Though Van Hook said when she was 7, a college group from Colorado College cast her in their short for a school assignment, this opportunity would be her first time getting to experience what it’s like to be a part of the Hollywood film-making industry.
+Though the sophomore said when she was 7, a college group from Colorado College cast her in its short for a school assignment, this opportunity would be her first time getting to experience what it’s like to be a part of the Hollywood film-making industry.

-“It was very mind-expanding – just seeing everything that went into it; they came in with all these different lights, and different setups and different cameras, and [I saw] all the ways that they make things happen,” said the sophomore, who will finish her stint this weekend playing one of the lead roles in the comedy-musical “Bye Bye Birdie” at Hope International University in Fullerton.
+“It was very mind-expanding – just seeing everything that went into it; they came in with all these different lights, and different setups and different cameras, and [I saw] all the ways that they make things happen,” said Van Hook, who will finish her stint this weekend playing one of the lead roles in the comedy-musical “Bye Bye Birdie” at Hope International University in Fullerton.

 Lord cast her as Morgan Bash, a preteen who hosts her last tea party that she calls the “Order of the Elephant” in her back yard and argues with her friend about whether it is childish to continue it.
 Meanwhile, her babysitter has problems of his own as his girlfriend tries to clear up a misunderstanding between the two of them over a boy.